-Gilbert, an Ind.
-Republican-Democrat, was the representative for New York's 23rd congressional district from 1855 to 1857.
+Gilbert was the representative for New York’s 23rd congressional district and was an Ind.
+Republican-Democrat.
+He served from 1855 to 1857.

 From Dec 1855 to Feb 1857, Gilbert missed 212 of 684 roll call votes, which is 31.0%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Feb 1857.
 The chart below reports missed votes over time.

 |Dec 1855-Mar 1856||177||41||23.2%||68th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information